Do I qualify to be a residency teacher?

 - Relevant Coursework: The CC Teaching Initiative program enriches teacher preparation through a clinical practice that is interwoven with coursework.
 This approach creates opportunities for teachers to connect what they learn through the coursework with the challenge of using it directly in their classroom.
 Teachers learn by doing as they blend practitioner and academic knowledge.

 - Dedicated Coaches: Specific formative instructional coaching tailored to meet the needs of beginning teachers as they transition into the teaching profession.
-The program includes services that deliver blended coaching and mentor support that enhances the skills developed through the program of study.
+The program includes services that deliver blended coaching support that enhances the skills developed through the program of study.

 - Beginning Teacher Network: A peer network is incorporated into the program to provide teachers with opportunities to share promising practices and troubleshoot challenges with peers from your region who understand the unique complexity of the challenges you confront.